HAS gets into a BAT of a problem!

 HAS recently came across an unusual problem on one of our projects in August.
 Works were halted when our teams came across bats within the voids of a corrugated asbestos roof.

 All bat species, their breeding sites, and resting places are fully protected by UK law.
-Bats are also a European protected species.
-In Britain there are 17 species of bats, all very small and weighing under 30g.
+They are also a European protected species.
+In Britain there are 17 species, all very small and weighing under 30g.
 Towns and cities built by humans have destroyed much of their natural habitats, however they have successfully adapted to using man-made buildings for breeding and roosting.
-Bats take shelter in areas such as disused buildings, and during the winter months they hibernate.
-This means that often bats are only detected in the Summer months, however even then they can often be hard to spot as they are nocturnal and active by night.
+They take shelter in areas such as disused buildings, and during the winter months they hibernate.
+This means that often they are only detected in the Summer months, however even then they can often be hard to spot as they are nocturnal and active by night.

 The project on a disused Café and Garage was immediately stopped after the presence of bats was reported to the site supervisor.
 The office was contacted immediately who in turn contacted our client.

 From there a local bat expert was initiated to evaluate the presence of the bats, they have halted all work on the site for the time being.